-Meliora Cleaning Products' Laundry Powder will become your go-to option to make your laundry better for your family and your home.
-We use only what you need to clean your clothes.
+Meliora Cleaning Products' Laundry Powder is your go-to people- and planet-friendly laundry option.
+We only use what you need to clean your clothes.
 All our Laundry Powders are free of synthetic fragrances, dyes, preservatives, and brighteners.

 These REFILL bags are made as a low-waste, planet-friendly option.
 Refill the cardboard/steel canister you bought from us the first time, or use any container you have at home.